Why are these products called the Anti-Cables?

 Should I Bi-Wire?

-Bi-wiring can offer sonic advantages, but deciding if those advantages are worth the extra cost is dependent on the speaker design and your budget.
-Speaker designers such as Richard Vandersteen helped pave the way to making bi-wireing a popular practice.
+Bi-Wiring can offer sonic advantages, but deciding if those advantages are worth the extra cost is dependent on the speaker design and your budget.
+Speaker designers such as Richard Vandersteen helped pave the way to making Bi-Wiring a popular practice.
 You can learn more about his experience with Bi-Wiring here:

-If your speakers are bi-wire’able (4 binding posts), and you choose not to bi-wire, at the minimum you should replace the bad sounding shinny gold plated Brass straps (that typically come with the speakers), with a set of Copper Anti-Cable Jumpers.
+If your speakers are Bi-Wireable (4 binding posts), and you choose not to bi-wire, at the minimum you should replace the bad sounding shiny gold plated Brass straps (that typically come with the speakers), with a set of Copper Anti-Cable Jumpers.

 What is Parallel-Bi-Wiring?